ibm-cloud-docs/AnalyticsEngine/index.md

 **Note:**
 - You can't SSH to the master management node `mn001`.
-- You can ssh to the compute nodes only from within other nodes of the cluster.
+- You can SSH to the compute nodes only from within other nodes of the cluster.
 - Outbound traffic is open from all nodes.

 ![Shows the {{site.data.keyword.iae_full_notm}} cluster architecture.](images/AnalyticsEngineCluster.png)

 ## Software components of the cluster